codecaptain10/front-end-learning/nodejs/Node basic.md

 Basic Node.js

-1)What is Node.js ?
+1) What is Node.js ?

 	- Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine

-2)Tips for configuration in VSC
+2) Tips for configuration in VSC

 	- Material Icon Theme
 	- npm intellisense